-On Facebook and Twitter, our Social Bankers are on deck to answer questions and provide service 24/7 (unless access to these social media channels are interrupted by circumstances beyond our control.)
+On Facebook and Twitter, our Customer Care team are on deck to answer questions and provide service 7am to 10pm every day (unless access to these social media channels are interrupted by circumstances beyond our control.)

 We also provide 'comment' sections in some areas of our websites where readers can make contributions.

 Social Media Privacy

 Our processing of your personal data (which includes collection, use, sharing, storage and other activities involving personal data) is regulated by certain laws.
 Details of these laws are on our Privacy Statement page.